DuudeXXI/DuudeXXI/README.md

 ### In General

- - I'm currently studying JavaScript and its frameworks.
+ - I'm currently studying JavaScript Css, Html, React
  - By studying I mean **~38%** of week.
  - Don't worry, sleeping full 8 hours a day **~32%**.
  - Physical activity shares about **~7%**.
  - Remaining part is mostly being lazzzy...
  - Just kidding, I'm also working, but work-time mixes with studying Sooo...
- - Besides, as a hobby I'm selling...
-Anything... depends on situation, but at the moment I'm managing online retail store.
-Damn those logistics...

 ### Software Scope